-The District is completing the first phase of its longrange Capital Improvement Plan.
-A master site plan for each of the locations was developed which included facility, infrastructure and land development improvements to accommodate projected growth over the next ten to fifteen years.
+The District has a long-range Capital Improvement Plan where a master site plan for each location was developed and included facility, infrastructure and land development improvements to accommodate projected growth in population and programs over the next ten to fifteen years.
+The improvements will be funded with the District's Future Capital Projects Accumulation monies.
 The District's Capital Improvement Plan is a living document which will evolve over time to continually align academic, strategic, and physical visions.